cryptolavar-hub/Q2O/docs/TECH_STACK.md

-# Quick2Odoo Technology Stack
+# Q2O (Quick to Objective) Technology Stack

-**Last Updated**: November 7, 2025
+**Last Updated**: November 13, 2025
-**Version**: 1.0
+**Version**: 2.0

 ---

 ## 🏗️ **Architecture Overview**

-Quick2Odoo is a multi-tier, AI-powered platform for automated data migration from any accounting system to Odoo v18.
-The system uses a microservices architecture with real-time monitoring and multi-database support.
+Q2O is a multi-tier, AI-powered development platform that uses 12 specialized AI agents with LLM integration to automatically build complete production-ready applications for any business objective.
+The system uses a microservices architecture with real-time monitoring, multi-database support, and hybrid code generation (templates + LLM).

 ---